browserslist/browserslist/README.md

   `browserslist-config-mycompany` npm package.
 * `supports es6-module`: browsers with support for specific features.
   `es6-module` here is the `feat` parameter at the URL of the [Can I Use] page.
+This includes browsers with full or partial support for a feature.
+  A list of all available features can be found at [`caniuse-lite/data/features`].
+* `fully supports es6-module`: browsers with support for specific features.
+  `es6-module` here is the `feat` parameter at the URL of the [Can I Use] page.
+This only includes browsers with full support for a feature.
   A list of all available features can be found at [`caniuse-lite/data/features`].
 * `browserslist config`: the browsers defined in Browserslist config.
 Useful in Differential Serving to modify user’s config like `browserslist config and supports es6-module`.